shlomo90/shlomo90.github.io/vocabulary.md

 * **weather something** to come safely through a difficult period or experience
     * *The company just managed to weather the recession.*
-    * She refuses to resign, intending to weather the storm (= wait until the situation improves again).
+    * *She refuses to resign, intending to weather the storm (= wait until the situation improves again).*

 2020.03.30

 ---

+### retention (/rɪˈtenʃn/) n

+* the action of keeping something rather than losing it or stopping it
+    * *The company needs to improve its training and retention of staff.*

+* the action of keepling liquid, heat, etc. inside something rather than letting it escape
+    * *Eating too much salt can cause fluid retention.*
+    * *the importance of energy conservation and heat retention*
+* the ability to remember things
+    * *Visual material aids the retention of information.*

+### notorious (/nəʊˈtɔːriəs/) adj

+* well known for being bad
+    * *a notorious criminal*
+    * **notorious as something** *The bar has become notorious as a meeting-place for drug dealers.*